Latest Neuroscience Findings include Lifestyle Factors, Advances in Treatment

 Depression in PD

 Parkinson’s disease (PD) affects an estimated 1 million people in the United States, according to the National Institutes of Health.
 One of the most common psychiatric symptoms of Parkinson’s disease is depression.
 Studies estimate 50% of PD patients have symptoms of depression.
-A four-year study found people with PD who did not adhere to prescribed antidepressants had decreased quality of life, worse clinical outcomes and higher morbidity.
-Researchers recommend neurologists, psychiatrists, and primary-care physicians prioritize diligent use of antidepressants to improve patient outcomes.
+A four-year study found people with PD who did not adhere to prescribed antidepressants had decreased quality of life, worse clinical outcomes, and higher morbidity.
+Researchers recommend neurologists, psychiatrists, and primary-care physicians prioritize the diligent use of antidepressants as a Parkinson’s treatment to improve patient outcomes.

 Dancing for Brain Health